BigDataIA-Fall2024-TeamB3/Assignment3/README.md

 ## About

 ### Problem Statement
 The challenge we addressed was to create an intelligent system that could effectively process, analyze, and present CFA Institute's research publications.
-We needed to handle both text and visual content, implement advanced retrieval mechanisms, and provide users with tools to interact with this knowledge base effectively.
+We needed to handle both text and visual content, implement retrieval mechanisms, and provide users with tools to interact with this knowledge base effectively.

 ### Scope
 The project encompasses several key areas that work together to create a comprehensive solution: